Back to Blog

 The Compliance Bonus

-Here's the good news: a program that actually changes behavior also satisfies auditors.
+The bonus: a program that actually changes behavior also satisfies auditors.
 SOC 2, ISO 27001, and HIPAA all require security awareness training, and continuous engagement with real behavior metrics makes for much stronger audit evidence than annual completion certificates.

 You don't have to choose between effective training and compliance.
 Done right, they're the same thing.